 Wendy Dorman-Smith presented credentials to President Zoran Milanović on 3 September 2024, becoming the fourth resident Irish Ambassador to the Republic of Croatia.

-Ambassador Dorman-Smith joined the Department of Foreign Affairs in 2002 and has served in Mozambique, Brazil, United Arab Emirates and Hungary, as well as terms at HQ.
+Ambassador Dorman-Smith joined the Department of Foreign Affairs in 2002 and has served in Mozambique, Brazil, the United Arab Emirates, and Hungary, as well as terms at HQ.
 Most recently (2020-2024), she has served as Consul General of Ireland in Shanghai, China.

 She is from Sligo, on the Wild Atlantic Way, and graduated from NUI Galway.